little-world/rust-course/projecta/02-expression-parser-arena.md

 Result: 2 + 12 = 14 (not 20!)
 ```

----

 ### Abstract Syntax Trees (ASTs)

-An **Abstract Syntax Tree (AST)** is a tree representation of the structure of source code.
+An **Abstract Syntax Tree (AST)** is a tree representation of the source code.
 Each node in the tree represents a construct in the code.

 **Why "Abstract"?**
 - The tree abstracts away syntactic details like parentheses, whitespace, and semicolons